Air pollution in South Korea: Socio-economic

-Solutions
+Proposed solutions

 Masks

 A popular, affordable method for protection is the use of pollution masks.
 Koreans often wear masks but sometimes complain that they are uncomfortable.
 Cheap masks can last for a day or a few weeks.
 Expensive ones can last for a few months.
 Pollution masks are therefore not an eco-friendly solution as they generate pollution when made and waste when thrown away.
 Also, over a long period of time they are expensive for the majority of Korean citizens.

-Long-term solutions
+Air quality measures

 A long-term solution is to buy an expensive air purifier for houses or cars.
 Citizens are asking for government subsidies for buying those expensive products, especially middle-class families.
 Those petitions are made on the Blue House's official website.

 Another solution is to inform citizens about current air quality through air pollution maps, smartphone apps, and text message alerts so outdoor activities can be avoided when there is elevated pollution.